google/ExoPlayer/extensions/ima/README.md

 show.
 The IMA documentation includes some [sample ad tags][] for testing.
 Then pass the `ImaAdsMediaSource` to `ExoPlayer.prepare`.

+You can try the IMA extension in the ExoPlayer demo app.
+To do this you must select and build one of the `withExtensions` build variants of the demo app in Android Studio.
+In the app you can find test content in the "IMA sample ad tags" section.

 [sample ad tags]: https://developers.google.com/interactive-media-ads/docs/sdks/android/tags

 ## Known issues ##